wdawson/okta.github.io/_source/_docs/api/resources/users.md

 ##### Hashing Algorithm
-Currently the only supported hashing algorithim is the bcrypt algorithm.
+Currently the only supported hashing function for user object import is the bcrypt algorithm.

 ##### Default Password Policy